boostrjs/boostr/README.md

 A Layr app managed by Boostr is usually composed of different services, and each service is associated with a configuration file named `boostr.config.mjs`.

-For example, a minimal web app comprises the following directories and files:
+For example, a typical web app comprises the following directories and files:

 - `boostr.config.mjs`: [Application service](#application-service) configuration file (also called "root configuration file").
 - `frontend`: